abdulbadii/find-list-search-filter-filesystem-thoroughly/README.md

 search for only on current and 1 directory below it put -2,
 only on current and 2 directories below add -3, etc.

-can even navigate by way of absolute path immediately followed relative path in a single line
+can even navigate by way of multiple paths such as absolute followed by relative path in single line

-$ l /a/\*/m\*.c  \*.h
+$ l /qt/\*/\*/core/\*\*/meta  core/\*c

 Can search in  POSIX extended regular expression by enclosing it with ' ' and preceding it with -E option
 $ l -E '/a/*/m\w{1,2}\\.[c-h]'

-/a/b/min.c
-/a/b/c/d/e/min.h
+The most usefulness of this tool is its "OS recognizablle format" for input and output which then can be used/piped as input of another tool e.g. the below will search "lib" under "dev" instead of "core":

+$ l /qt/src/dev/core/../lib/*c

+/qt/src/dev/ext/lib/main.c

+And the result is recognizable as absolute path which can readily be piped

-to better narrow down the search we could utilize Linux core util, "find", options to test/filter the search
+to better narrow down the search we could utilize Linux core util, "find", options to test or filter the search

 $ l -cmin -7 -E '/a/**m\w{1,2}\\.[c-h]'